UI/UX +

 Most of my working life I have done all kind of visual designs.
 From industrial and advertising 3D modelling to editing videos and websites.
 In all of them I have managed the planning and production myself.

-My contribution
+My role

 Graphic design